 Who are we?

-There are many ways to get involved at the College of Wooster, such as our many student organizations or other program that partner with the Center for Diversity and Inclusion.
+There are many ways to get involved at the College of Wooster, such as our many student organizations or other programs that partner with the Center for Diversity and Inclusion.
 You can help create a climate free of transphobia, cissexism, homophobia, heterosexism, misogyny, sexism, and be a part of an affirming and inclusive community.
-Listed below are some that connect to the Sexuality and Gender Inclusion branch.
+Follow SGI on Instagram at @SGI_Wooster to stay current on all of our events.

-Each spring CDI celebrates Pride Week, highlighting our LGBTQ+ Pride Festival and other various events.
+Each spring, CDI units and student organizations partner to celebrate Pride Month, highlighting our LGBTQ+ Pride Festival and other various events.

-Lavender Celebration is an affirming ceremony that honors our graduating lesbian, gay, bi, trans, and queer (LGBTQ+) students.
+Lavender Graduation is an affirming ceremony that honors our graduating lesbian, gay, bi, trans, and queer students.